 - Document their due diligence process for making investment decisions

-Plan advisors can provide valuable support to plan sponsors by delivering education on these fiduciary requirements and helping to evaluate and benchmark investment options and expenses.
+Plan advisors can provide valuable support to plan sponsors by delivering education on these fiduciary requirements.
+Furthermore, they need to evaluate and benchmark investment options and expenses.

 Liability for Investment Performance

-In most retirement plans, participants are responsible for deciding which investments to purchase with their plan balance, choosing from the list of alternatives selected by their employer.
+In most retirement plans, participants are responsible for deciding which investments to purchase with their plan balance.
+They choose from the list of alternatives selected by their employer.
 ERISA provides a framework to relieve plan sponsors of liability for the investments selected by participants if the plan meets the requirements set forth in ERISA Section 404(c) (e.g., offering a broad range of investment options with materially different risk/return characteristics).

-If a participant does not make investment choices, their account balance will be invested in a default investment chosen by the plan sponsor.
-This fiduciary protection under ERISA 404(c) does not apply when participants fail to select their own investments and their plan contributions are invested in the plan’s default fund.
+However, if a participant does not make investment choices, their account balance will be invested in a default investment chosen by the plan sponsor.
+This fiduciary protection under ERISA 404(c) does not apply when participants fail to select their own investments.

-To protect against the fiduciary liability for a poor performing default investment, plan sponsors historically selected a low risk investment as the plan’s default investment.
-Congress became concerned with this approach because these investments are not always suitable for long-term investing and, with the increasing popularity of automatic enrollment, more and more participant assets are landing in the default fund and staying there long-term.
+To protect against the fiduciary liability for a poor performing default investment, plan sponsors historically selected a low-risk investment as the plan’s default investment.
+Congress became concerned with this approach.
+Why?
+These investments are not always suitable for long-term investing.
+Due to the increasing popularity of automatic enrollment, more and more participant assets are landing in the default fund and staying there long-term.
 To encourage plan sponsors to select a default investment more appropriate for long-term savings and provide fiduciary relief with respect to selecting default investments, Congress created the QDIA safe harbor.

-If an investment meets the QDIA requirements, the default investment is deemed to be a prudent investment and the plan sponsor will be relieved of fiduciary liability for the performance of the default investment.
+If an investment meets the QDIA requirements, the default investment is deemed to be a prudent investment.
+Consequently, the plan sponsor will be relieved of fiduciary liability for the performance of the default investment.